WHY I’M RUNNING

 I’ll be an advocate for our students and labor force and for creating good-paying jobs here in Alaska.
 That starts by raising the minimum wage and defending collective bargaining rights for our workers and unions.
 As the father of college students and recent graduates, I also know how important a college education can be and how cost-prohibitive higher education is for many Alaskans.
 I will fight to make college more affordable and accessible for all Alaskans and I support earlier tracking into trade schools.

 With a background in science, I know what a serious threat climate change is to the State of Alaska, where we are literally losing villages to the ocean.
 I believe we can continue to create jobs and grow our economy while taking major steps to protect our land and water and reducing carbon emissions.
-In Alaska, we have enormous potential to develop wind, hydroelectric, and tidal power as new energy sources.
+In Alaska, we have enormous potential to develop wind, hydroelectric, solar, and tidal power as new energy sources.
 Reducing energy costs in rural Alaska creates new jobs and it’s good policy for our people.
 And I oppose the Pebble Mine project that threatens Bristol Bay, our natural salmon fishery and the livelihood of those who live there and fish those waters.

 Finally, we must fix the corrupt campaign finance system that undermines our democracy and prohibits our politicians from being held accountable when they stop working for us.
 I will fight to end Citizens United and get dark money out of politics.